-Name of the person filling in the template Inemarie Dekker Title Valuing diversity in football trainings Date and Time of the Activity valuing diversity in lootball trainings Age group (from X to X) 12-20 years old rige group (ironi x to x) 12-20 years old Number of participants/group size Football team size, approx. 12-16 people.
-Learning outcome (i.e. aim) Valuing diversity within their team (and beyond) Background (See next page) Outcomes: Valuing diversity can break up in several life skills, including: Individual: 1 know my qualities and those of others I value all my identities/qualities (as one has multiple) and those of others In relation to others: 1 understand stereotypes I can postpone judgement I can put myself in someone else's shoes (i.e. empathy) I can listen I am curious I am open-minded As a group: We work together as a team We value diversity within our team Towards the community We challenge stereotypes at the field
+Name of the person filling in the template Inemarie Dekker Title Valuing diversity in football trainings Date and Time of the Activity varianty in rootour trainings Age group (from X to X) 12-20 years old Number of participants/group size Football team size, approx. 12-16 people.
+Learning outcome (i.e. aim) Valuing diversity within their team (and beyond) Background (See next page) Outcomes: Valuing diversity can break up in several life skills, including: Individual: 1 know my qualities and those of others I value all my identities (qualities (as one has multiple) and those of others In relation to others: I understand stereotypes I can postpone judgement I can put myself in someone else's shoes (i.e. empathy) I can listen I am curious I am open-minded As a group: - We work together as a team - We value diversity within our team Towards the community - We challenge stereotypes at the field